VISIONAI/clouddream/README.md

 docker pull visionai/clouddream
 ```

+The docker image is 2.5GB, but it contains a precompiled version of
+Caffe, all of the python dependencies, as well as the pretrained
+GoogLeNet model.

 For those of you who are new to Docker, I hope you will pick up some
 valuable engineering skills and tips along the way.
 Docker makes it very easy
 to bundle complex software.
 If you're somebody like me who likes a